 The Nashville star is in his element on his fourth album.

-The songwriter's latest is accompanied by a dreamy lyric video that lends a faded atmosphere to the song's delicate grooves.
+The new track is accompanied by a dreamy lyric video that lends a faded atmosphere to the song's delicate grooves.

 The Minneapolis musician's debut EP is a culmination of several years spent honing his diverse technical skill set and embracing the ups and downs of living a creative life, overcoming personal grief, and learning self-love.